 Initiation identifies the pests which occur on Corylus species and their status in Chile and Australia and their pathway association.
-In this assessment pathway is defined as soil-free rooted dormant cuttings.
+In this assessment pathway is defined as soil- and foliage-free dormant rooted cuttings.
 Due to the size and age of the propagative material, bark and wood are not considered to be part of the import pathway.